Shoeburyness: In popular culture

 The English painter J. M. W. Turner depicted the fishermen of Shoeburyness in his oil painting Shoeburyness Fishermen Hailing a Whitstable Hoy.
 The painting was exhibited in 1809, and was part of a series Turner made of the Thames estuary between 1808 and 1810.
 The painting has been in the collection of the National Gallery of Canada since 1939.

 In the fifth Temeraire novel Victory of Eagles (2008) by Naomi Novik, Shoeburyness is the setting of a fictitious climactic battle in which Wellesley and Nelson drive Napoleon out of England in early 1808.

 Shoeburyness is home to "the commuter", protagonist in the eponymous song and music video by Ceephax Acid Crew.

 Shoeburyness is one of the better-known entrants in Douglas Adams' and John Lloyd's 1990 spoof dictionary The Deeper Meaning of Liff.
-It is defined as "the vague feeling of uncomfortableness caused by sitting on a bus seat still warm from someone else's bottom".
+It is defined as "the vague feeling of uncomfortableness caused by sitting on a bus seat still warm from someone else's bottom."

-Shoeburyness is referenced in the Billy Bragg song "A13 Trunk Road to the Sea" and in the Ian Dury song "Billericay Dickie".

 Shoeburyness was featured in the Viral Marketing for the Universal Pictures 2022 American science fiction action film sequel Jurassic World Dominion, with a number of the featured videos on the DinoTracker website filmed in the area doubling for locations around the world.